mberehulka/fast-static-files-server/README.md

 ### Goal

-This is a personal project dedicated to build an api capble of responding http request from the browser with simple static files, using multithreads.
+This is a personal project dedicated to build an api capable of responding http request from the browser with simple static files, using multithreads.

 There is only dependency in this crate, wich is a buid dependency, no deps on the final binary.